droyo/blog/content/9p/server.md

   descriptors.
 Chosen by the client. **Not unique**; two fids may point to the same file.
-- **Qid**: 104-bit identifier for a file, analogous to (but not the same as) an inode in a Unix filesystem.
+- **Qid**: 104-bit identifier for a file, analogous to (but not the same as) an inode number in a Unix filesystem.
 Chosen by the **server**.
 No two files may have the same Qid, even if they have the same name and one has been deleted.

 To ensure our server is suitable for public, anonymous use, we should pay special attention to the identifiers that are chosen by the client,